michealcarac/DeepPi/README.md

 ```
 1. Just make sure you have the modules installed in your Anaconda environment
 2. Change the dataset_path variable to the path of your dataset
-3. Change the feature_sets_path to the directory that holds the Jupyter Notebook and change feature_sets_filename to the npz file that we created in the first file
+3. Change the feature_sets_path to the directory that holds the Jupyter Notebook and change feature_sets_filename to the npz file that we created in the first file.
+Also make sure you change the wake_word in this section to the one you desire (You need to train for each individual word)

+Continue to run the rest of the cells, keep in mind the training may take a little bit